 $ pip3 install --user -U "git+git://github.com/pretalx/pretalx.git@master#egg=pretalx&subdirectory=src"

-There are essentially two things which you should create backups of:
+There are two things which you should create backups of:

 mysqldumpand for PostgreSQL, see the

 pg_dumptool.
-You probably want to create a cronjob or timer that does the backups for you on a regular schedule, and another one to rotate your backups regularly.
+You should create a cronjob or timer that does the backups for you on a regular schedule.
+Do not forget to add another one to rotate your backups.

 - Data directory

 .secrettext file in the data directory.
-If you lose your secret, all currently active user sessions, password reset links and similar things will be rendered invalid.
-Also, you should backup backup the
+If you lose the secret, all active user sessions, password reset links will be invalid.
+You should backup backup the

-mediasubdirectory of the data directory which contains all user-uploaded and generated files.
+mediasubdirectory of the data directory.
+It contains all user-uploaded and generated files.
 This includes files you could in theory regenerate (talk and speaker images for social media, html exports), but also files that you or your users would need to re-upload (event logos, talk pictures, etc.).
-It is up to you if you create regular backups of this data, but we strongly advise you to do so.
-You can create backups e.g. using

 There is no need to create backups of the redis database, if you use it.
 We only use it for non-critical, temporary or cached data.